 - Unoccupied private dwellings

 What is the total of all income the person usually receives?

 How this variable is created

-This variable was first used in the 1991 Census.
-No changes were made in 2016.
+This variable was first introduced in the 1991 Census.

-Household Income Derivation Indicator is used in conjunction with Total Personal Income (weekly) to create a new household income variable.
+- in conjunction with Total personal income (weekly) (INCP) to create a new household income variable.

 This variable does not have a non-response rate as it is created during Census processing by using responses from more than one question on the Census form.